Getting Started with Pre-recorded Audio

 • words: an object containing each word in the transcript, along with its start time and end time (in seconds) from the beginning of the audio stream, and a confidence value.

-Because we passed the punctuate: true option to the transcription.prerecorded method, each word object also includes its punctuated_word value, which contains the transformed word after punctuation and capitalization are applied.
+Because we passed the smart_format: true option to the transcription.prerecorded method, each word object also includes its punctuated_word value, which contains the transformed word after punctuation and capitalization are applied.

 What’s Next?

-Now that you’ve gotten a transcript for pre-recorded audio, enhance your knowledge by exploring the following areas.
+Now that you've transcribed pre-recorded audio, enhance your knowledge by exploring the following areas.

 Explore Use Cases